Anomalous particles: CONVENTIONAL ELECTRON STATES

 where $\pmb r=(\pmb\rho,z)$.
 The bispinor $\psi$ and $\gamma$-matrices are

-In the spherical coordinates the eigenstates are marked by the quantum numbers of total angular momentum $j$, of orbital angular momentum $l$, specifying parity, and of projection of the total angular momentum $m$.
+In spherical coordinates the eigenstates are marked by the quantum number $n$ consisted of the energy $\varepsilon_q$, the total angular momentum $j$, its projection $m$, and the orbital momentum $l$.
+With the quantum numbers $j=3/2$, $l=1$, and $|m|\leq j$ the solutions are \cite{LANDAU2}

-There are two types of solution of the Dirac equation (\ref{1}).
-One of them is with positive energy